daniel-lundin/snabbt.js/README.md

 Under the hood
 --------------
-Makes use of CSS 3D-transforms and requestAnimationFrame so performance seems to be decent.
+matrix3d and requestAnimationFrame so performance seems to be decent.